 Lesson learned: Buy your ticket the day before!
-In Untergrainau there are – as probably at most stations along the route – no vending machines for ticket.
+In Untergrainau there are – as probably at most stations along the route – no vending machines for tickets.

 I arrived in Ehrwald at 7 AM, it was already light, so I started hiking with the Zugspitze in view, which you can already see from the station.

-My route first went towards Gamskar, past lake Gamrkar (“Gamskarsee”), the Gamrkar alpine hut (“Gamsalmhütte”) and the Gamskar cable car (“Gamskarlift”).
-The way to the Gamsalmhütte was already quite exhausting for me, but still went quite well and I was there at around 8 AM.
+My route first went towards Gamskar, past lake Gamskar (“Gamskarsee”), the Gamrkar alpine hut (“Gamsalmhütte”) and the Gamskar cable car (“Gamskarlift”).
+The way to the Gamsalmhütte was already quite exhausting for me, but went quite well and I was there at around 8 AM.

 By the way, the hut is closed in November, because the lift is also closed and everything is made ready for the winter.
 But there were still benches to sit down along with great views.

-For the 2.7 km / 1.6 mi and 260 m / 850 ft of altitude to the hut, I think the one hour was not bad at all.
-After two tasty cheese rolls, I continued without a jacket, which was much too warm for me.
+For the 2.7 km / 1.6 mi and 260 m / 850 ft ascend to the hut, I think the one hour was not bad at all.
+After two tasty cheese rolls, I continued without a jacket, which was too warm for me.

 Gamskar & Old middle station

 After the hut, there is still a good path for walking, but the slope increases to about 30°, in places more.
-However, the view gets better and better, which motivates quite well.
+However, the view gets better and better, which motivated me quite well.

-At the end of the Gamskar cable car (Gamskarlift), the path then splits and there are several ways to get up, but they all come together again later anyway, so it doesn’t matter which one you choose.
-Here the Alpine flair slowly begins, as the grass of the ski slope ends and gives way to gravel and scree.
-Between mountain pines it goes further up and I met the first mountain goats, which were much more nimble than I was.
+At the end of the Gamskar cable car (Gamskarlift), the path splits and there are several ways to get up, but they all come together again later anyway, so it doesn’t matter which one you choose.
+Here the Alpine flair slowly begins as the grass of the ski slope ends and gives way to gravel and scree.
+Between mountain pines, it goes further up and I met the first mountain goats, which were much more nimble than I was.

-About another 2 km / 1.2 mi and 400 m / 1300 ft of altitude after the Gamsalmhütte I came to the Wiesbrunnen (translates to meadow fontain), a water fountain with a nice bench to rest on.
-Of course it’s worth taking a break here, the view is awesome!
+About another 2 km / 1.2 mi and 400 m / 1300 ft of altitude after the Gamsalmhütte I came to the Wiesbrunnen (translates to ***meadow fountain ***), a water fountain with a nice bench to rest on.
+Of course, it’s worth taking a break here, the view is just awesome!
 I could also fill my water bottle, which holds a liter, but was already almost empty.
-After this short break, it went on in a T-shirt, even my sweat jacket was now too warm for me.
+After this short break, I went on in a T-shirt, even my sweat jacket was now too warm for me.

-After another 500 m / 0.3 mi and 150 m / 500 ft of altitude (at meanwhile 1830 m / 6000 ft above sea level), the vegetation then slowly ended and the scree field Gamskar was in front of me.
-Even here were montain goats too, what ever they are looking for here, but apparently they still find something tasy between the rocks.
-At this altitude there was some snow here and there, but the path itself was free.
+After another 500 m / 0.3 mi and 150 m / 500 ft of altitude (at meanwhile 1830 m / 6000 ft above sea level), the vegetation slowly ended and the scree field Gamskar was in front of me.
+Even here were mountain goats too, whatever they were looking for, but apparently, they still found something tasty between the rocks.
+At this altitude, there was some snow here and there, but the path itself was free.

 Then, at the height of the old middle station, there is a strip of meadow along with a bench.
 What a view!

-At least on a winter tour I recommend to put on the climbing gear at this bench, because here begins the via ferrata Georg-Jäger-Steig.
-There are no climbing protections here yet, but there is a risk of rockfall and besides, here it’s flat, protected and you have space.
-In summer you may get to the alpine hut Wiener-Neustädter-Hütte without climbing protection, but more about safety below.
+At least on a winter tour, I recommend to put on the climbing gear at this bench because here begins the via ferrata Georg-Jäger-Steig.
+There are no climbing protections at this point yet, but there is a risk of rockfall and besides, it’s flat, protected and you have space here.
+In summer, you may get to the alpine hut Wiener-Neustädter-Hütte without climbing protection, but more about safety below.

 Then the Georg-Jäger-Steig begins, which leads to the alpine hut Wiener-Neustädter-Hütte.